ChristianSchott/boris/Readme.md

 This project is part of my master's thesis at the Julius-Maximilians-University Würzburg, so the main focus is currently on finishing the thesis, not adding more features and fixing bugs ( feel free to do so, though :) )

-**There is currently an ongoing survey to evaluate this project:** https://opnform.com/forms/visualizing-ownership-and-borrowing-in-rust-programs-nseo4z

-Please consider taking two minutes and filling out the form, it would help a lot! :) (it contains only 7 short questions)

 For now it is a standalone program, but IDE integration may be something to look into for the future.

 ![](/imgs/app_example.png)